 Therefore the overall condition of this Residential Dwelling in the context of its age, type and general expectations of similar properties is:

 AVERAGE - The overall condition is consistent with dwellings of approximately the same age and construction.
-There may be areas/members requiring repair or maintenance.
-Read the entire report.
+Their are areas/members requiring repair.

-CONCLUSION DEFINITIONS
+DEFINITIONS